What Is Creosote?

 Skipping regular chimney maintenance allows creosote to accumulate and harden over time.

-If you're unsure what type of wood to use, stick to seasoned hardwoods such as ash, oak, or birch.
-These burn hotter and produce less smoke, meaning significantly less creosote buildup in your chimney.
+Pro Tip: If you're unsure what type of wood to use, stick to seasoned hardwoods such as ash, oak, or birch.
+These burn hotter and produce less smoke, meaning significantly less creosote buildup.

 Warning Signs to Watch For